sky-uk/osprey/README.md

 `client-go`'s config api to manipulate the `kubeconfig`.

-If previous contexts exist in the kubectl config file, they will get updated/overriden when performing a login.
-It overrides values by `name` (e.g. cluster.name, context.name, user.name).
+If previous contexts exist in the kubectl config file, they will get updated/overridden when performing a login.
+It overrides values by `name` (e.g. `cluster.name`, `context.name`, `user.name`).
-It is recommended that the first time using the osprey for a specific cluster old values are removed, to keep the config clean.
+It is recommended that the first time using the Osprey for a specific cluster old values are removed, to keep the config clean.

-The names of clusters, user and context will use the value defined in the osprey config.
+The names of clusters, user and context will use the value defined in the Osprey config.

 # Server